-We have published the draft West Sussex Transport Plan (WSTP) 2022-2036 for consultation from 16 July to 8 October.
+We published the draft West Sussex Transport Plan (WSTP) 2022-2036 for consultation from 16 July to 8 October and are now reviewing the feedback received.

 We are reviewing the WSTP to update the County Council’s approach to investment in, and management of, the transport network.